-The WiFi calling technology seems to be working pretty well for us and it will only get better going forward from here.
+The WiFi calling technology is pretty awesome.
 Yes, you might drop a call once in a blue moon or you might hit a spot that doesn’t have cell coverage, but the same exact things happen on the big networks like AT&T or Verizon, too.

 Overall, I’m willing to take any of the minor inconveniences I’ve dealt with so far in exchange for savings hundreds of dollars a year.
 In fact, my wife and I have both made the switch to Republic Wireless and we’re saving a ton of money.

-You don’t have anything to lose with their 30 day money back guarantee and odds are you’ll like the service and save hundreds of dollars a year.
+You don’t have anything to lose with their 14 day money back guarantee.
+Odds are you’ll like the service and save hundreds of dollars a year.
 How cool is that?!